melker12345/Komplettering-Labb-2/task.md

 BUGS:
-- The blogs are not being displayed on the page if at url localhost:3000/blogs and reload the page [FIXED]

 TODO:

 Login:
-- Allow the user to log in and log out
+    - Allow the user to log in and log out.
+[DONE]
-    - One button that renders Login if the user is signed in and Logged out
+        - One button that renders Login if the user is signed in and Logged out.

-- If the user is logged in, the user should be able to
+    - If the user is logged in, the user should be able to.
-    - Create a new blog post
+        - Create a new blog post, maybe an md editor page?
-    - Delete an existing blog post
+        - Delete an existing blog post.
-    - See likes
+        - See likes.

-If user is signed in
-- Create a blog
-- Edit a blog
-- Delete a blog
-- see likes
+View blogs:

+    Each blog routs the user to the url :to="`/blogs/${blog.id}`.
+    That page should display the full blog nicely.
+    Every blog specific page should follow the same structure.

 Maybe:

-- Allow logged in users to modify blogs
+- Allow logged in users to modify blogs.
 - Markdown editor? how ward is it to implement?